lbearl/csharp-in-style/README.md

 ### Type Inference

 Use it.
-Less typing is almost always better than more typing, with some important exceptions.
+Less typing is almost always better than more typing.

-Use `var` when the type is repeated on the right-hand side of the assignment:

 ```csharp
 // Perfect!